davidsjg/Dynamic-README-Generator/Develop/README.md

         ## Description

         Dynamic README generator to create a README file based on answers provided about a project.
 The user is prompted with questions regarding a given project, and a README is generated with the answers to the questions populated throughout the README.
 This allows for a dynamic README to be generated to fit any project.
+Template literals are used to dynamically create the README.

         ## Table of Contents